devcurmudgeon/ybd/doc/brock.md

 - caches whose DTR doesn't exist can be deleted

 - clearly changing baserock tools should not lead to rebuilds of non-baserock contents
-  - so we need a separate assembly/stratum for morph, tbdiff, system-version-manager
+  - so we need a separate assembly for morph, tbdiff, system-version-manager
-  - add git to that, and ssh, and any other devtools
+  - add git to that, and ssh, and any other devtools?